-Why we Liked This Recipe:
+Why we Like This Green Chile Shrimp Quesadillas Recipe:

 The method for this recipe instructs to butter one side of the tortilla and place it buttered side down on a sheet pan.
 Add shredded Cheddar and Monterey Jack Cheese, chopped Hatch Green Chile and the sauteed shrimp.
 Fold over and bake until the whole things is hot and the cheese has melted.
 Garnish ideas: chopped avocado, guacamole, sour cream, chopped tomato and cilantro.

 The flour tortillas had just the right outer crunch, leaving the ingredients on the inside a cheesy delight.
 And using the sheet pans made the whole process easier than trying to toast them in a pan on the stove top.

 If you don’t have roasted Hatch chiles on hand, you can use canned chopped chiles.
 Or roast your own Anaheim or Poblano chiles.